 A landscape can include part of the coastline, provided the amount of land in the image dominates the scene.

 For example, you may see an image taken from a high vantage point of sheep grazing in undulating fields, leading on to a background of steep cliffs and coastline in the distance.
-That is a landscape that incorporates part of the coast, but you still look on it as a landscape.
+That is a landscape that incorporates part of the coast, but you still look at it as a landscape.

 Sunsets and sunrises, by the way, do not fall into the category of landscapes or seascapes.
 They are a breed all their own and they can occur anywhere on land or sea, or even over the rooftops of buildings, for that matter.